 Consular Report of Death of a U.S. Citizen Abroad

-When a U.S. citizen dies abroad, Consular Officers:
+When a U.S. citizen dies abroad and the death is reported to the U.S. embassy or consulate, Consular Officers:

 - Confirm the death, identity, and U.S. citizenship of the deceased.

-- Provide information about the disposition of the remains and the personal effects of the deceased.
+- Coordinate with the legal representative regarding the disposition of the remains and the personal effects of the deceased

 - Serve as provisional conservator of the estate if there is no legal representative in the country.